 Table of Metric Prefixes

-In order to do the calculations for this lab we will need to convert frequency and wavelength units to base units of Hertz and Meters.
-Let's look at some examples.
+In order to perform the calculations for wavelgnth and frequency, we will need to convert frequency and wavelength units to base units of Hertz and Meters.
+Let's look at an example.

 Example: Convert 610 nanometers to meters First look at the table above to determine the conversion, in this case we see that 1 nanometer is equal to 10-9 meters.
 We simply multiply 610 by 10-9